sajari/website-search-integration/README.md

 ## Instructions

-We're assuming you've already setup an account and have a website collection already indexing.
+We're assuming you've setup an account and have a website collection indexing.
 If not then you need to  [Sign Up](https://www.sajari.com/console/sign-up) and create a website collection to get started.

 From the [Install tab](https://www.sajari.com/console/collections/install) in the Console you can generate a search interface which can be copy-pasted into your site.
 It's easy to add further customisations using CSS (see [Styling](#styling)), or by changing the JSON config (see [Configuration](#configuration)).